-There are no set rules when it comes to picking your wedding band.
+There are no set rules when it comes to picking wedding bands.
 What makes all the difference when deciding on the ring is firstly your budget, but also your style.
 The latter will largely influence when kind of band you decide on and if you want it to set you apart from others.
 Do you want yours to be unique?
 Do you want it to make your engagement ring or be a different metal?
 Those are the factors to consider.

 It seems like the motto for 2018 is “whatever you want.”
 More and more people are forgetting about traditional, classic looks and going for more avant-garde styles when it comes to engagement rings, like unusual shapes, colorful stones and unique settings.